codingMustache/codingMustache/README.md

 ## Daily Trivia

-The C programming language was created by this American computer scientist.
+What is the name of the default theme that is installed with Windows XP?
- 1. Dennis Ritchie
+ 1. Luna
- 2. Willis Ware
+ 2. Bliss
- 3. al-Khwārizmī
+ 3. Whistler
- 4. Tim Berners Lee
+ 4. Neptune

 <details>
   <summary>Answer</summary>
-  Dennis Ritchie
+  Luna
 </details>